What’s a Quacker?

 No. Alcohol of any kind is not allowed on board the Ducks.
 If you appear to be intoxicated before or during your tour, or are disrupting other guests on your tour, we reserve the right to refuse service or drop you off at a safe location without a refund.

 I’m celebrating!
-Can you tell my Captain?
+Can you tell my Tour Guide?

 Sure!
 We love to celebrate!
 Ride the Ducks is great fun when you’re celebrating a birthday, anniversary or graduation!
 Whatever it is, if you’re celebrating something, tell our customer service team when you pick up your tickets.
 We’ll give you a crown and the Captain will know you’re a VIP!